Income Tax Balance Due

 - electronically:

-- online through a financial institution's website,
+- online through a financial institution's website

-- by pre-authorized debit,
+- by pre-authorized debit

-- by mail.
+- by mail

 - You can mail us a cheque or money order payable to the Minister of Revenue of Québec.
-Be sure to sign it and date it for 2025.
+Be sure to sign it and date it for 2026.
 Do not write “Final Payment” on it.

 - Complete the remittance slip and mail it to us with your cheque or money order.
 You can also attach the slip and your cheque or money order to page 1 of your return.
 If you used commercial software to file your income tax return, you can use it to print a remittance slip.
 If you do not have a remittance slip (because you lost it, for example), you can order one (TPZ-1026.0.1.M-V or TPZ-1026.0.1.Q-V) using the Ordering Forms and Publications online service or by contacting us.

-- If you are filing your return using our paper forms and are enclosing a cheque, send your documents to one of the address on the Filing Your Income Tax Return by Mail page.
+- If you are filing your return using our paper forms and are enclosing a cheque, send your documents to one of the addresses on the Filing Your Income Tax Return by Mail page.

 - If you are filing your return using our paper forms and are not enclosing a cheque, send the cheque and remittance slip to one of the addresses on the 479 – Balance Due page.